mixn/carbon-now-cli/readme.md

 ## Description

-[carbon.now.sh](https://carbon.now.sh/) is an excellent tool that lets you generate beautiful images of your source code through an intuitive UI while allowing you to customize aspects like fonts, themes, window controls, and &amp; more.

-`carbon-now-cli` gives you the full power of Carbon — right at your fingertips, **inside the terminal**.
+`carbon-now-cli` brings the power of [Carbon](https://carbon.now.sh/) directly to your terminal. ⚡️

-Generate beautiful images from a source file, or sections of a source file, by running a single command.
+Generate beautiful images of your code with a single command.

-Want to customize **everything** before generating the image?
-Run it in ⚡️ ***interactive mode.*** ⚡️ 😎
+Want to customize *everything* before generating the image?
+Run it in `--interactive` mode. 💅

 ![Basic example](static/demo.gif)